robashton/blog/input/pages/My relationship with SOLID - The big O/content.markdown

 **Let's take option two**

-We're in dynamic land now, and we can just screw over any object by fiddling with its prototype, the rules have gone out of the window.
+Now we're in the magical happy land of dynamic languages, and we can just screw over any object by fiddling with its prototype, the rules have gone out of the window.
 This is the *land of possibility* people, and we have the *power to change things*.

 Does this mean we haven't got to worry about OCP?
 Nay - this is not so.
 Having the ability to change anything is *fantastic*, people *don't* know everything when putting together a module, and having everything open by default means that while you wait for the project you're using to have an appropriate extension point you can hack around it and get on building your product.

+However, explicitly defined extension points have clearly defined behaviours and are predictable - so are clearly desireable.

 **Wait a second**

-This glosses over one of the over-looked part of OCP, which is how our programming culture can have an impact on it.
-These two options are all very well and good if you have access to the source code and can change it, this is not the case though!
+Getting off the subject of how languages can affect our decisions, we can look at how our programming culture can have an impact on it.

 I find it intensely irritating that the languages that lean towards the "closed by default" design also seem to live in the environment where the code itself is also "closed by default", which means that either the framework authors have to build in extension points for everything imaginable or the users of that framework code have to suffer for it.

 I find it intensely amusing that the languages that lean towards the "open by default" design also live in the environment where the code itself is open by default (this is the age of Github), which means that the people with the problem can come in, make the desired change and move on with their projects with barely any thought to it at all.

-And this is where I go back on what I said in all the statements above, *this* is where OCP is now, times have changed since the original sentiment was uttered, the ideal and where we're heading is:
+And this is where I go back on what I said in all the statements above, *this* is where OCP is now, times have changed since the original sentiment was uttered, we have a lot more open source now and the ideal is:

 - Building small disposable modules that live in package systems and on Github/etc
 - Primarily building products out of these open source building blocks